 It’s still hard to believe Savannah has a Pride celebration at all.
 Pride is excess and energy and sex, and Savannah is a sleepy, picturesque, conservative little town on Georgia’s coast — a hamlet of old buildings, cobblestone streets, oak trees, elegant squares, and Confederate statues.
-It’s not as bad as the rest of the state; as a port city, it’s naturally more culturally diverse, and with a large art college plopped in the middle of the old buildings, Savannah has modernized into a very progressive town.
-In the city’s history, a unique array of people have been marooned here — pirates, Jews, hustlers, Queers.
+It’s not as bad as the rest of the state; as a port city, it’s naturally more culturally diverse, and with a large art college plopped in the middle of the old buildings, Savannah has modernized into a progressive town.
+In the city’s history, a unique array of people have been marooned here — pirates, Jews, hustlers, queers, and trans folks.
 Time moves slower here.
 You strike up conversations with strangers on the sidewalk and pour drinks in the early afternoon.

-Our Pride isn’t the loud, corporate spectacle of larger cities — it’s a festival with booths and vendors and a little stage where local musicians play.
+Our Pride isn’t the loud, corporate spectacle of larger cities — it’s a local artisan festival with booths and vendors and a little stage where some local musicians play.
 There’s no parade, no march, no sex.
 But it’s nice.
 Now that it’s ended and I can reflect on it, I feel glad to have been a part of it.
 I’ll also confess that I was initially wary to get involved.

 I couldn’t answer it right away.
 What did Pride mean to me?
 Did the spectacle reflect my personal experience with my sexuality?
 Was my life embodied by rainbows and drag queens?
-I went to college the year Grindr hit the app store, the year “Don’t Ask, Don’t Tell” was repealed.
+I went to college the year Grindr hit the app store and “Don’t Ask, Don’t Tell” was repealed.
 For four years, I’ve watched country after country all over the world legalize same-sex marriage.
 Since moving to Savannah, a steadily progressive climate is all I’ve known.
 Most of us believe it’s a matter of time before same-sex marriage is legal nationwide here.

 All this seemed impossible five years ago, so I can’t imagine what gay elders must be thinking — the men and women who lived through the darkest days of AIDS and now see LGBT characters on mainstream television.
 Has this change happened too quickly or not quickly enough?
 What is its future?